Vallow-Daybell murders

-At the time of the murders, Chad and Lori were members of the Church of Jesus Christ of Latter-day Saints (LDS Church).
+At the time of the murders, Chad and Lori were members of the Church of Jesus Christ of Latter-day Saints.
 However, their beliefs had deviated significantly from mainstream Mormonism.
-Chad was an apocalyptic author and publisher who claimed to have visions of the future and to have lived through multiple past lives, and prophesied the world would end in July 2020.
-Lori had come to share his fringe beliefs; she became convinced that she was a deity destined to play a role in the coming apocalypse and that her family was getting in the way of her mission.
-Lori was later nicknamed "Doomsday Mom" by the media.
+Chad, an apocalyptic author and publisher, claimed to have visions of the future and prophesied that the world would end in July 2020.
+Lori, dubbed "Doomsday Mom" in later media coverage, adopted his fringe beliefs; she became convinced that she was a deity destined to play a role in the coming apocalypse and that her family was obstructing her mission.